 Crime affects us all.
 We all carry keys, right?
 When was the last time you locked your home or car or inputted passwords to stop someone from hacking into our accounts?
 It's because of criminals and thieves; we have to keep an eye (lock and key) on every personal possession we own — our bags, phones, and of course, keys?

 But that's nothing as to how crime affects each and every one of us.
 We pay extra because of theft as a result.
 Prices are higher, and insurance premiums inflated.

 Kleptomania: The recurrent urge to steal items.

 How Crime Affects Us - Everyday

 There are thousands of ways thieves and fraudsters scam us, sometimes for years without us even knowing!
 Being scammed or robbed can be devastating, especially when the loss of sentimental items are stolen, and lives ruined by mindless criminals.

 Thieves are not just strangers; Friends, family, cleaners, the nanny and builders will steal your personal belongings.
 Some are 'milkers' — those sneaky thieves who steal small amounts of money from your wallets and purse for years.
 Just enough for you to not notice.
 Even shop workers will deliberately over-charge or short-change you.

 Criminals break into our homes stealing irreplaceable valuables, heirlooms and sentimental items.
 They ruin someone's life every second of each day.

 Hard-working shopkeepers who work all day and night, 7 days a week to create a family business can have their lives and business destroyed in a blink of an eye by thieves who have no morals, respect or moral compass.

-Crimes and criminals are becoming more, aggressive, violent and deceitful with no compassion for their fellow human beings.
+In this day and age, criminals are becoming more, aggressive, violent and deceitful with no compassion for their fellow human beings.
 In the old days, robbers used their guns to order their victims to hand over their money and jewels.
-Today criminals will automatically shoot their victims before robbing them while they lay dying.
+Today criminals will either beat up, stab, or shoot their victims before robbing them while they lay injured or dying.